seiyoshida-lab/seiyoshida-lab.github.io/_pages/research.md

 </head>
 <body>
 <p class="main">
-  We are interested in the cell biology of podocyte.
-Podocytes are highly specialized epithelial cells, which cover glomerulus as a part of the filter function of kidney.
-It has been shown that podocytes induce macropnicytosis, but the molecular mechanism and the physiological functions are unknown. <br/>
+  We are interested in the cell biology of podocytes.
+Podocytes are highly specialized epithelial cells, which cover the glomerulus as a part of the filter function of the kidney.
+It has been shown that podocytes induce macropinocytosis, but the molecular mechanism and the physiological functions are unknown. <br/>

 <br/>Reference:<br/>